Dog Training - Essential Life Skills

 Session length: 50 minutes

-Class size: 4 dogs (ONE handler per dog, same handler each week)
+Class size: 4 dogs (Up to TWO adult handlers per dog, with one primary handler that will attend each week)

 Age: 6 months and older